You, your allies and partners

 Original Board members included: Dr. Willard Boyd (then president of the Chicago Field Museum), Dr. Paul Houston (executive director of the American Association of School Administrators), Toni Smith (then managing partner at Spencer Stuart), David Wilhelm (later chair of the Democratic National Committee), and Dr. Hank Rubin (then head of Roosevelt University's Public Administration Program).

 Our founding mission: "... to construct a rigorous knowledge-base and understanding of collaboration so that education and public sector leaders can learn to build, manage, measure and repair collective efforts that are essential for achieving progressive public outcomes."

 ICL improves collaboration and shapes the larger conversation.
-Our international contribution to understanding leadership, collaboration and collective impact is documented in dozens of books, scholarly and popular articles, chapters, presentations and endorsements.
+Our international contributions to understanding collaborative leadership and collective impact is documented in dozens of books, scholarly and popular articles, chapters, presentations and endorsements.

-Our goals is to improve the collective impact of public leaders and partnerships working to benefit children, families, communities and schools.
+Our goal is to improve the collective impact of public leaders and partnerships dedicated to benefiting children, families, communities and schools.

-Leadership makes all the difference in the world; collaborative leadership makes that difference together!
+Leadership makes all the difference in the world; collaborative leadership is what we have to do to make that difference together!

-ICL will help you convene, engage and motivate the right people in the right way within a sustainable structure designed to accomplish change.
+ICL will help you convene, engage and motivate the right people in the right way within a sustainable collaboration designed to accomplish change.